isabella232/cloudformation/README.md

 Only the single IAM user created by the template is allowed to put objects in the bucket, and only the CloudFront user and the root account can manage the bucket.

 Also adds headers for security via Lambda@Edge.
-The content security policy and x-frame-options headers can be specified as parameters to the template.
+The `Content-Security-Policy` and `X-Frame-Options` headers can be specified as parameters to the template.